penumbra-zone/penumbra/docs/protocol/src/protocol/action_descriptions/spend.md

 ### Merkle auth path verification

 The zk-SNARK certifies that for non-zero values[^1] $v \ne 0$, the witnessed Merkle authentication path is a valid Merkle path to the provided public anchor.
+For notes with non-zero values $v \ne 0$, the note can be unrooted from the tree to allow for dummy spends to pass stateless verification.
+Dummy spends may be added for metadata resistance (e.g. to ensure there are two spends and two outputs in each transaction).

 ### Diversified Base is not Identity

-The zk-SNARK certifies that for non-zero values $v \ne 0$, the diversified basepoint $B_d$ associated with the address on the note is not identity.
+The zk-SNARK certifies that the diversified basepoint $B_d$ associated with the address on the note is not identity.

 ### The spend authorization key is not Identity

-The zk-SNARK certifies that for non-zero values $v \ne 0$, the spend authorization key $ak$ is not identity.
+The zk-SNARK certifies that the spend authorization key $ak$ is not identity.

 [^1]: Note that [issue 2135](https://github.com/penumbra-zone/penumbra/issues/2135) tracks a bug where dummy spends fail to verify due to the merkle paths.